 If you’re serious about your new LMS project, you should definitely consider Teachable as a possible option.
 On an annual billing cycle, prices start at $348/year for the cheapest package and go all the way up to $2,988 per year for the Business deal.

 LifterLMS’s developers believe that teachers shouldn’t be restricted in any way when they’re preparing their courses.
 That’s why LifterLMS is arguably the most flexible LMS plugin for WordPress currently on the market.

 - Stunning graphics pack for certificate customization

 LifterLMS integrates well with many third-party tools and offers a wide range of features that help with sales reporting, student engagement, and content management.

 The core LifterLMS plugin is available for an annual subscription of $99, but it lacks many of the advanced features.
 To unlock them, you can either pay for each individually or opt for one of LifterLMS’s bundle packages (available for $299/year and $999/year).

 Automattic, the company that develops and maintains WordPress, also supports the Sensei LMS plugin.
-To say that these people know WordPress inside and out would be an understatement.
+To say that these people know WP inside and out would be an understatement.
 Utilizing one of their products is a sure sign of reliability and professionalism.
 Some even consider it the best WordPress LMS plugin.